jrnold/r4ds-exercise-solutions/docs/many-models.md

 <img src="many-models_files/figure-html/unnamed-chunk-7-1.png" width="70%" style="display: block; margin: auto;" />

-**Ex 25.2.5** Explore other methods for visualising the distribution of $R^2$ per continent.
-You might want to try the ggbeeswarm package, which provides similar methods for avoiding overlaps as jitter, but uses deterministic methods.
+**Ex 25.2.5** Explore other methods for visualizing the distribution of $R^2$ per continent.
+You might want to try the **ggbeeswarm** package, which provides similar methods for avoiding overlaps as jitter, but uses deterministic methods.

 See exercise 7.5.1.1.6 for more on **ggbeeswarm**